-Application : Applied

-Explanation on : application of the practice The Board and Management are also fully supportive of and embrace the need for better Environment, Sustainability and Governance (ESG) implementation and reporting management in 2022 in line with the recommendations of CG Code 2021.
+Application Applied Explanation on application of the practice The Board and Management are also fully supportive of and embrace the need for better Environment, Sustainability and Governance (ESG) implementation and reporting management in 2022 in line with the recommendations of CG Code 2021.
 In this regard, a taskforce comprised of the General Manager and selected senior Management personnel are managing the efforts.
 The main driving force on ESG related matters will be the Board of Directors via a planned new Board Committee for this purpose.
 The Manager of the Corporate Affairs Department is the person identified to manage the day-to-day Sustainability-related matters such as to implement the strategies and advising on integrating sustainability strategies and plans in the Company's operations.
 She receives guidance from the General Manager and works closely with the Management Committee members in this regard.

-Explanation for : departure

-Large companies are requ red to complete the columns below.
-Non-large companies are encouraged

-to complete the columns b pelow.
+Explanation for departure Large companies are requ to complete the columns ired to complete the columns below.
+Non-large companies are encouraged below.
+Measure Timeframe to complete the columns below.

-Measure :

-Timeframe :